-I see myself as being here to āwhina and support our boys through their daily lives.
+Kimi came onboard InZone in August 2017 as Boarding Manager.
+She says of her role “I see myself as being here to āwhina and support our boys through their daily lives.
 Inspire where I can.
-Encourage them always.
+Encourage them always.”

-I am a very proud mum of a wonderful 13 year old son.
-Our lives have been spent sharing our home with foster children from all walks of life.
-Sharing both our hearts and our faith has blessed us beyond belief.
+Originally from Pukepoto, Kaitaia, Kimi has lived and worked within South Auckland since the age of nine, however she enjoys visiting home when possible.
+Kimi is a very proud mum of a wonderful 13 year old son.
+They have spent their lives sharing their home with foster children from all walks of life.
+Kimi says “Sharing both our hearts and our faith has blessed us beyond belief.
 I am a very positive person.
 Strong in faith.
-Loving to the core.
+Loving to the core.”

-Quite simply everything.
-It is for me like a home away from home.
-Having grown up on and around my marae the InZone kāinga and whānau truly have the essence of all that encompassed.
-Being able to work where my God and my tikanga is placed at the forefront is amazing.
-Being able to work alongside such loving and respectful young men – who hold our future in their hands – is a blessing I am truly humbled by.
+Kimi loves everything about InZone and calls it a home away from home.
+She grew up on her marae and says the InZone kāinga and whānau truly have the essence of all that encompassed.
+Kimi says “Being able to work where my God and my tikanga is placed at the forefront is amazing.
+Being able to work alongside such loving and respectful young men – who hold our future in their hands – is a blessing I am truly humbled by.”